gunthercox/ChatterBot/docs/filters/create_a_new_filter.rst

 =========================================

 This is the basic outline of the code that your filter will need to follow.
-Each filter shold inherit from ChatterBot's `Filter` class and implement a method called `filter_selection`.
+Each filter should inherit from ChatterBot's `Filter` class and implement a method called `filter_selection`.
 Everything else that your filter does is up to you.